 Students may be required to attend class meetings on campus for each online class; therefore, Florida residency is required.
 Additional class meetings may be added at the discretion of the instructor.
-Students are required to attend the first day of class on the Taylor LMS Collaborate portal.
-The mid-terms and/or final exams will be in person depending on the semester schedule.
+Students are required to attend the first day of class on campus.
+The mid-terms and/or final exams will be in person depending on the term schedule.